cabo/kramdown-rfc/README.md

 # Usage

-Start by installing the kramdown-rfc2629 gem (this automatically installs kramdown version 1.6.x as well):
+Start by installing the kramdown-rfc2629 gem (this automatically installs appropriate versions of referenced gems such as kramdown as well):

     gem install kramdown-rfc2629